opiy-org/asterisk-ari-php/README.md

 Connects to Asterisk and subscribes to a
 Stasis application running on your Asterisk instance.
-Following example shows how to define a function and handle the certain event.
+Following example shows how to define an application and how to handle a specific incoming event, which is related to the application.

-In this case we are handling a `ChannelHangupRequest` event.
+In this case we are handling a `StasisStart` event.

     <?php

     /**
      * Write your own Stasis application class that must implement the
      * StasisApplicationInterface.
+     *
+     * This application will be registered
+     * automatically in Asterisk as soon as you start a WebSocketClient
+     * (@see the worker script example).
      */
     class MyExampleStasisApplication implements AsteriskStasisApplication
     {
         /**
+         * To declare an ARI event handler function, name it after
-         * Define a function named after the occuring Asterisk event you want to handle.
+         * the occurring Asterisk event you want to handle and add
+         * the prefix 'onAriEvent'.
+The only parameter is the object
+         * representation of the event, provided by this library.
+         * The function MUST also be public and non-static.
          *
-         * This event is triggered for channels that have been hung up.
+         * Of course you can define any other functions within this class
+         * that do not handle incoming ARI events (leave out the prefix ;-)).
+         * Think of your Stasis application class as a data structure
+         * encapsulating your application logic.
          *
+         * The StasisStart event for example is triggered for
+         * channels when they enter your application.
+         *
-         * @param ChannelHangupRequest $channelHangupRequest The Asterisk event */
+         * @param StasisStart $stasisStart The Asterisk event,
+         * telling you that a channel has entered your application.
+         */
-        public function channelHangupRequest(ChannelHangupRequest $channelHangupRequest): void
+        public function onAriEventStasisStart(StasisStart $stasisStart): void
         {
-            echo 'This is the default hangup handler triggered by channel ' . "'{$channelHangupRequest->getChannel()->getId()}' :-)";
+            echo 'This is the channels StasisStart event handler triggered by ' . "channel '{$stasisStart->getChannel()->getId()}' :-)\n";
         }
     }

-Write a php script to start your WebSocketClient worker process.
+Write a PHP script to start your WebSocketClient worker process.
+This is a blocking process!
+For production, you should use a process manager to run it in the background.
+We recommend 'supervisor' for linux.

     <?php